contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/01_build-request.md

 Request **payload** corresponds to the data sent when supported.
 This applies to methods POST, PUT and PATCH.

-DHC by Restlet defines four distinct sub areas:
+Restlet Client by Restlet defines four distinct sub areas:

 - the request URL and method;
 - the query parameters;